NCAR/wrf_hydro_nwm_public/.github/CONTRIBUTING.md

 new feature should reside in the issue thread.
 Additionally, work should not begin on the new feature until the issue has been tagged with "Community dev".

-Depending on the scope of the new feature, a WRF-Hydro core contributor may suggest you create a [branch](https://help.github.com/articles/about-branches/) to hold all development for the new feature.
+Depending on the scope of the new feature, a WRF-Hydro® core contributor may suggest you create a [branch](https://help.github.com/articles/about-branches/) to hold all development for the new feature.

 #### Research development
-Larger-scale research development, e.g. model coupling, must be coordinated with a WRF-Hydro team member prior to beginning work.
-This type of development may impact other community projects and requires more careful governance to help steer the direction of model development and maximize harmony among the various NCAR, NOAA, and WRF-Hydro community research efforts.
+Larger-scale research development, e.g. model coupling, must be coordinated with a WRF-Hydro® team member prior to beginning work.
+This type of development may impact other community projects and requires more careful governance to help steer the direction of model development and maximize harmony among the various NCAR, NOAA, and WRF-Hydro® community research efforts.